 - Trading WFOE or a Foreign-Invested Commercial Enterprise (FICE), which grants companies both import and export licenses and allows them to trade locally.

-The process of setting up a WFOE can be broken down into 2 parts, namely: the Pre-License Procedure, and the Post-License Procedure.
-While the process varies depending on the type of enterprise being established, below we outline the main aspects that are common to all three types.
+When starting a business in China, there are several essential details you should pay attention to, from choosing the right company type to being tax compliant according to accounting in China - it’s paramount that this foundation is solid before getting the application process started.
+With numerous elements to consider, the process of setting up a WFOE can be broken down into 2 parts, namely: the Pre-License Procedure and the Post-License Procedure.
+While the process varies depending on the type of enterprise being established, we outline the main aspects that are common to all three types below.

 Step 1: Select Your Chinese Business Name

 The first step in the application process is to file for your official Chinese business name.
-There are fixed guidelines that need to be followed for you to select an acceptable name.
+There are fixed guidelines that need to be followed when selecting an acceptable name.
 Read our article explaining the best practices for choosing a Chinese company name here.

 Step 2: Prepare Your Legal Documentation

 Once you have selected your company’s name, you then need to prepare all the necessary legal documents for the company registration, including the lease contract for a rented office space or building, the Feasibility Study Report (FSR), and the bank reference letter.

 Step 3: Apply For Your WFOE Business License

 The next step is to submit the prepared documentation and apply for a business license at the local authorities.
 These include the Ministry of Commerce (MOFCOM) and the Administration for Industry and Commerce (AIC).